 Create High Quality Content That Will Convert.
 With a keen understanding of your target market, you can create and share content that appeals to them.

 Target Your Advertising to the Right People.
 You can use demographic information to target the right people with your ad campaigns.
 Social media ad networks allow you to choose profile features to target.

 Product Development.
 Use your understanding of your ideal customer to develop new product lines.
 You know what problems they face, so create products that offer solutions.

 By using your ideal customer profile, you’ll be able to market more efficiently.
 Even with limited resources, you’ll know exactly who to target and how to reach them, putting you on an equal footing with more established companies with larger marketing budgets.

 But wait!
 You’re not done yet.

 Maintaining an accurate and effective ideal customer profile is an ongoing process.
-Once you’ve created and implemented, keep gathering feedback and refining.
+Once you’ve created and implemented it, keep gathering feedback and refining.
 The market and your industry are always evolving.
 It is crucial that you keep up with these changes.
 Revise your ICP to reflect these changes and it will provide a powerful boost to your marketing.

-Click here to learn more about the Ideal Customer Profile Self Study Course
+Click here to learn more about the Ideal Customer Profile Self-Study Course

 Digital Business Coach | Web Revenue Strategist | Award-Winning IT Consultant | Author | Get 1:1 Step-By-Step and Strategic Guidance.